Current Students

 Eva R. Célem

-Eva Rubens Célem is a third-year student in the Rhetoric, Media, and Publics PhD program.
-She earned her BA and MA in Design and Society from PUC-Rio, Brazil.
-In her master’s she developed a critical analysis of feminist subjectification processes through the study of the second-wave feminist practice of Consciousness-Raising, engaging with the tensions between feminism, identity, liberalism, and how said practice has influenced the development of identity politics both in the US and in Brazil.
-In 2019, Eva held a Visiting Scholar appointment at the Pembroke Center for Teaching and Research on Women at Brown University, where she conducted vast archival research that supported this work.
-Her current interests revolve around memory construction processes and truth-producing discourses within the Brazilian political context, especially in regard to women’s movements and how they relate to the country’s democratic ideals. evacelem@u.northwestern.edu
+Eva Rubens Célem is a PhD candidate in the Rhetoric, Media, and Publics program.
+Her research interests include democracy, social movements, memory, and truth-producing discourses.
+Eva’s dissertation project investigates Brazilian women’s democratic ideals and their distinct contributions to democratic theory and practice.
+She holds a graduate certificate in Critical Theory, and before coming to Northwestern she earned a BA and MA in Design and Society from PUC-Rio, Brazil.
+Her master’s thesis analyzed second-wave feminist subjectification processes and the tensions between feminism, liberalism, and identity politics in both the U.S. and Brazil.
+In 2019, Eva was a Visiting Scholar at the Pembroke Center for Teaching and Research on Women at Brown University, where she conducted archival research that supported this work. evacelem@u.northwestern.edu

 Bipin Sebastian